 - Database integration

-Users pay for PaaS on a per-use basis.
+Users will normally have to pay for PaaS on a per-use basis.
 However, some providers charge a flat monthly fee for access to the platform and its applications.

 PaaS pros and cons

-The principal benefit of PaaS is simplicity and convenience for users -- the PaaS provider supplies much of the infrastructure and other IT services, which users can access anywhere via a web browser.
+The principal benefit of PaaS is simplicity and convenience for users.
+The PaaS provider will supply much of the infrastructure and other IT services, which users can access anywhere via a web browser.
 The ability to pay on a per-use basis allows enterprises to eliminate the capital expenses they traditionally have for on-premises hardware and software.

-Vendor lock-in is another common concern since users cannot easily migrate many of the services and much of the data produced through one PaaS product to another competing product.
+Vendor lock-in is another common concern since users cannot easily migrate many of the services and data from one PaaS product to another competing product.
 Users must evaluate the business risks of service downtime and vendor lock-in when they select a PaaS provider.

 PaaS architectures keep their underlying infrastructure hidden from developers and other users.
-As a result, the model is similar to serverless computing and function-as-a-service architectures, where the cloud service provider manages and runs the server and controls the distribution of resources.
+As a result, the model is similar to serverless computing and function-as-a-service architectures.
+Meaning the cloud service provider manages and runs the server and controls the distribution of resources.

 Types of PaaS